Actionable Book Summary: Thinking Fast and Slow by Daniel Kahneman

 The Book In Three Or More Sentences:

 Our mind uses two different systems to handle and analyze the things happening around us: fast and slow.
 The first is quick in conclusions but can often be wrong.
 The second is slower but has a greater chance of finding the right solution.
-By constantly increasing your knowledge, you will aid your fast mind so it can make fewer mistakes and your slow one to act faster in distasteful moments were making the right decisions is crucial.
+By constantly increasing your knowledge, you will aid your fast mind so it can make fewer mistakes and upgrade your slow one to act faster in distasteful moments were making the right decisions is crucial.

 The Core Idea:

 The main idea of the author, Daniel Kahneman, is to help us understand our decision-making process and the means behind the different human acts.
 Using this information he wants to inspire us to solve the problems we face daily faster and better.
-Basically, train our mind and more specifically upgrade our problem-solving skills.
+Basically, to train our mind and more specifically upgrade our problem-solving skills.

 Lesson #1: Practice Gives Us a Better Point Of View